PauloDrefahl/NetspiderHSI/README.md

 # Netspider: Web Scraping Tool for Cybercrime Investigation
 NetSpider is a web scraping tool designed to assist in the investigation of cybercrimes by automating the process of data collection from various websites.
-The tool helps investigators by extracting relevant information and saving it for later analysis, making it easier to track and gather evidence.
+The tool helps investigators by extracting relevant information and saving it for later analysis, making it easier to track and gather leads.

 [![HSI Web Scraper](https://github.com/dfgrisales5078/HSI-Web-Scraper/actions/workflows/python-app.yml/badge.svg?branch=main)](https://github.com/dfgrisales5078/HSI-Web-Scraper/actions/workflows/python-app.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)